ministryofjustice/tax-tribunals-downloader/README.md

 `.env.example` to `.env` and run your tests.
 It uses the `dotenv` gem, which is setup and scoped to `spec_helper.rb`, which keeps it from polluting the other environments.

+## Development

+It is easiest to work on this app against a locally running copy of `moj-sso`.
+The `.env.example` already has settings for doing this with a copy of `moj-sso` running on port 5000 of your localhost.
+Once you have set up `moj-sso`, you will need to create an appropriate role to associate with your app (`.env.example` assumes `viewer`) and add users.
+Follow the directions on the `moj-sso` repo to do so.